pvmm/msx-tile-forge/README.md

     *   Paste Preview: When map data is on the clipboard, a semi-transparent preview of the paste area follows the mouse cursor.
     *   Save/Load maps as `.SC4Map` binary files.

+*   **Usage Analysis Windows (View Menu):**
+    *   **Color Usage:** A sortable list showing how many times each of the 16 palette colors is used (pixel counts, line references, and unique tile references).
+    *   **Tile Usage:** A sortable list showing how many times each tile is used within all supertile definitions.
+    *   **Supertile Usage:** A sortable list showing how many times each supertile is used on the map, with a lazy-loading preview of each supertile.
 *   **ROM Importer:**
     * Imports 8x8 tiles data directly from ROM files.
 Features a visual browser, live preview, advanced multi-selection (Click, Shift+Click, Ctrl+Click, Ctrl+Shift+Click), base colors control and a fine tile start offset control.
     * **Per-Selection Properties:**
         * For each selected tile (or group of tiles) in the ROM grid, the **fine offset** and **base FG/BG colors** configurations are captured.
         * These stored properties (offset and colors) are used for both previewing selected tiles and for the actual import process.

 *   **Project Management:**
     *   Projects bundle all asset types: palettes, tilesets, supertiles and maps.
     *   Ability to save and load individual asset components (palette, tileset, supertiles, map) separately.
     *   Automatic tracking of unsaved changes within a project, with prompts to prevent data loss.
+    *   **Recent Files Menu:** Remembers recently opened projects and individual module files.

 ## Getting Started